ComposableFi/composable/book/src/products/mosaic/mosaic-integrations.md

 People can benefit from the [passive liquidity rebalancing](./passive-liquidity-rebalancing.md) and [active liquidity management](./active-liquidity-management.md) modules, lend their assets and earn rewards from all the layers Mosaic integrates with.
 Also, you are not limited by the layer you are lending your liquidity into, as Mosaic allows you to withdraw on any other layer connected to the system.

-Protocols can leverage our Active Liquidity Bots SDK to leverage capabilities that can provide you higher rewards.
-Being an active provider means you’re part of JIT (just in time) liquidity and you work for balancing the system’s liquidity across layers.
+Protocols can leverage our Active Liquidity Bots SDK to leverage capabilities that can provide higher rewards.
+Being an active provider means you’re part of JIT (just in time) liquidity and working for balancing the system’s liquidity across layers.